GuzziFlipFlops/Esp32-Fan-/README.md

-esp32 based fan that uses a 2400kv drone brushless motor, it uses a esp32 c3 that comes with a built in 0.42 inch oled display.
+esp32 based handheld fan that uses a 2400kv drone brushless motor, it uses a esp32 c3 that comes with a built in 0.42 inch oled display.
 To control the fan, a web server is created on the esp32.
 The throttle amount is also shown on the built in display.
+Its a cheap summer project, and costs ~8 dollars.